FionaCLin/epipro/Reports/Final Report.md

         </tr>
         <tr>
             <td>A1</td>
-            <td>Ability to integrate data from different sources and present in a user-friendly way</td>
+            <td>Ability to extract useful data from all disease reports that realted to given search terms</td>
         </tr>
         <tr>
             <td>A2</td>
-            <td>Ability to browse news related to a disease outbreak over a period of time/geographically and through keyterms</td>
+            <td>Ability to give different forms of visualization of extracted data</td>
         </tr>
         <tr>
             <td>A3</td>